This post may contain affiliate links.

 17. Gucci Dionysus Bag

 Inspired by the myth and legend of Dionysus, Gucci’s Dionysus handbag is currently the one that embraces creative director Alessandro Michele’s maximalist style the most.
 It also celebrates Gucci’s legacy the best way possible, and is the right investment for those who don’t want to get rid of both worlds, namely Michele’s visionary and Gucci’s legendary one.
-You can find it online at Farfetch.
+You can find it online at Gucci or Farfetch.

 18. Mulberry Alexa Bag